Texas Motorcycle Law: Lane Splitting

 Lane splitting or “lane filtering” is when a motorcycle rides over the painted dashed lines in the road to pass between slow moving motor vehicles.
 Most often used in slow moving or stopped traffic, a motorcyclist will depart into the space between cars and travel past them in between the designated lanes for commuting.
 It is a practice used very regularly amongst many experienced motorcycle riders.
 Lane splitting cuts down on their commute time but the actual legal verification of the action varies state to state.

 Is lane splitting safe?

-Motorcycle rider advocates in Texas cite studies that show that lane splitting contributes to ta significant reduction of rear-end rider fatalities.
-They also say that it can reduce rider fatalities, improve rider safety, and reduce traffic congestion.
+Motorcycle rider advocates in Texas cite studies that show that lane splitting contributes to a significant reduction of rear-end rider fatalities.
+They argue that it can reduce rider injuries and reduce traffic congestion.

-However even where motorcycle lane splitting is legal, motorcyclists are advised not to engage in the practice unless traffic is moving at a practical stand still.
+Even where motorcycle lane splitting is legal, motorcyclists are advised to take caution.
+Regulations prohibit the practice unless traffic is moving at a practical or literal stand still.
 Read on to see where lane splitting has been legalized, and why.

 Is lane splitting legal in Texas?